zanata/zanata.github.io/features/index.md

  - dashboard (recent addition)
 -->

-Work with Zanata's rich editor from any browser.
-No need to install or update applications.
-No need to work with email or version control systems.
-No need to learn esoteric document formats.
-You can be completely focused on the translation, not the tools or formats.
-User dashboard lets you quickly get back to translating your current projects.

-Support for plurals natively in the editor.
+Zanata handles the overall workflow so that translators can be completely focused on translating, not on tools or formats:-

+ - Zanata's Editor works on any computer with a web browser; no installation is needed.
+ - Translations can be written in Zanata without the need to work with version control systems, esoteric document formats or confusing email workflows.
+ - Zanata's User Dashboard provides a shortcut to jump straight to any current job.
+ - Plurals are handled natively in Zantat's Editor.

-### Work together with ease
+### Work Together
 <!--
  - concurrent editing of the same document, immediately shared
     - position indicators